Buffalo, New York: Erie Canal, grain and commerce

 The village of Buffalo was named for Buffalo Creek.
 (Note: Sources disagree on the creek's etymology.
 Although its name possibly originated from French fur traders and Native Americans calling the creek Beau Fleuve (French for "beautiful river"), Buffalo Creek may have been named after the American buffalo (whose range may have extended into Western New York).)
 British military engineer John Montresor referred to "Buffalo Creek" in his 1764 journal, the earliest recorded appearance of the name.
 A road to Pennsylvania from Buffalo was built in 1802 for migrants traveling to the Connecticut Western Reserve in Ohio.
 Before an east–west turnpike across the state was completed, traveling from Albany to Buffalo would take a week; a trip from nearby Williamsville to Batavia could take over three days.
 (Note: When traveling with an ox and wagon team.)

 British forces burned Buffalo and the northwestern village of Black Rock in 1813.
-The battle and subsequent fire was in response to the destruction of Niagara-on-the-Lake by American forces and other skirmishes during the War of 1812.
+The battle and subsequent fire was in response to the destruction of Newark (later named Niagara-on-the-Lake) by American forces and other skirmishes during the War of 1812.
 Rebuilding was swift, completed in 1815.
 As a remote outpost, village residents hoped that the proposed Erie Canal would bring prosperity to the area.
 To accomplish this, Buffalo's harbor was expanded with the help of Samuel Wilkeson; it was selected as the canal's terminus over the rival Black Rock.
 It opened in 1825, ushering in commerce, manufacturing and hydropower.
 By the following year, the 130 sqmi Buffalo Creek Reservation (at the western border of the village) was transferred to Buffalo.
 Buffalo was incorporated as a city in 1832.
 During the 1830s, businessman Benjamin Rathbun significantly expanded its business district.
 The city doubled in size from 1845 to 1855.
 Almost two-thirds of the city's population was foreign-born, largely a mix of unskilled (or educated) Irish and German Catholics.